kadena-io/pact/docs/en/pact-reference.md

 Meanwhile, data stored in the database is managed using schemas, which have no polymorphic features via modrefs or any other mechanism.
-This is why we suggest modrefs are more about "interoperation" instead of polymorphism per se, avoiding the OO connotation of "objects changing shape".
+This is why we suggest modrefs are more about "interoperation" instead of polymorphism per se, avoiding the object-oriented connotation of "objects changing shape".
 Modrefs allow modules to "interporate with each other".

-Additionally, programmers should resist the urge to employ other OO-centric patterns using modrefs.
+Additionally, programmers should resist the urge to employ other object-oriented patterns using modrefs.
 A popular idea of "coding around interfaces, not implementations" is actually harmful in Pact if polymorphism is not needed.
 Programmers should prefer direct references whenever possible as they